 USAG Humphreys provides and integrates community services, facilities, and infrastructure for Service Members, Civilian Employees and their Family members while supporting transformation efforts in order to enable tenant units to "Fight Tonight."
 On order, establish Base Defense, and provide support to Noncombatant Evacuation Operations (NEO) and Reception, Staging, Onward Movement, and Integration (RSOI).

-USAG Humphreys currently hosts a combined population of approximately 36,500 Department of Defense Service Members, Civilians, Contractors, and their Families as of September 2022.
-The estimated end state population of approximately 44,622 will be reached when the transformation and relocation program is completed.
+USAG Humphreys currently hosts a combined population of approximately 36,500 Department of Defense Service Members, Civilians, Contractors, and their Families.
+The installation is expected to continue to grow over the next three-to-five years to roughly 45,000 total personnel.

 The greater Pyeongtaek area is currently home to about 567,000 people (as of March 2022).
-That number is estimated to grow, to more than 1 million, in the coming years with the relocation of the U.S. Forces Korea, Eighth U.S. Army and 2nd Infantry Division Headquarters to Camp Humphreys, plus the completion of two new major manufacturing plants for Samsung and LG.
+That number is estimated to grow, to more than 1 million, in the coming years.

-Now the Army’s largest installation in the Pacific, encompassing 3,555 acres, Camp Humphreys is located about 40 miles south of Seoul, the Republic of Korea’s capital.
-The local cities of Pyeongtaek and Anjeong-ri have grown to help meet future demands.
-Both cities offer a variety of housing options and living areas.
+Now the Army’s largest installation in the Pacific, encompassing 3,000 acres, Camp Humphreys is located about 40 miles south of Seoul, the Republic of Korea’s capital.
+The local cities surrounding USAG Humphreys have grown to help meet future demands, and offer a variety of housing options and living areas.
 To reach the base operator dial DSN 315-723-1110 or from commercial line dial 011-82-503-323-1110.
-For information about all installations in the Republic of Korea, visit the Eighth Army website at https://8tharmy.korea.army.mil/site/index.asp

-Incheon International Airport is located approximately 150 km from USAG-Humphreys and currently has over 70 airlines serving Incheon International Airport.
+Incheon International Airport, located approximately 150 km from USAG-Humphreys, has over 70 airlines supporting OCONUS travel.

-Arriving in Incheon: Personnel will land at either Terminal 1 (the old part of the airport) or Terminal 2 (new part of the airport that is 15km from Terminal 1).
-Both terminals have personnel from 19th HRC that operates the Joint Personnel Processing Center (JPPC) desks 24 hours daily.
+Arriving in Incheon: Personnel will land at either Terminal 1 or Terminal 2 (15km from Terminal 1).
+Both terminals have personnel from 19TH HRC that operates the Joint Personnel Processing Center desks 24 hours daily.
 The Terminal 1 desk is located near Exit 1 of the Arrivals floor, where there are Korean Service Corps employees located as well to assist.
 The Terminal 2 desk is located at Gate A near the escalators.
 The military personnel present will gain accountability of all inbound personnel and escort individuals onto the buses headed to Camp Humphreys.
-To gain access to the bus, personnel will need to show their Common Access Card (CAC), Orders, Letter of Employment (for civilians arriving for a DOD job) and leave form (DA Form 31).
-If proper documentation is not provided, then access will be denied onto bus to USAG-Humphreys.
+To gain access to the bus, personnel will need to show their Common Access Card, Orders, Letter of Employment (for civilians arriving for a DOD job), and absence request form (or DA Form 31).
+If proper documentation is not provided, access will be denied onto the bus to USAG-Humphreys.

-Arriving in OSAN: Personnel arriving will be guided through customs by the 138th Movement Control Team (138TH MCT).
-All arrivals will be met by a 19th HRC representative.
-Please have the following documents: DA Form 31, a copy of military orders, and CAC readily available.
-Following the arrival brief and customs, will then get escorted to a bus that will take arrivals to the Camp Humphreys Reception Center (BLDG 118).
+Arriving in OSAN: Personnel arriving will be guided through customs by the 138TH Movement Control Team (138TH MCT).
+A 19TH HRC representative will meet all arrivals.
+Please have the following documents: Absence Request or DA Form 31, a copy of military orders, and CAC readily available.
+Following the arrival brief and customs, arrivals will be escorted on the bus to Camp Humphreys Maude Hall (BLDG 6400).

-Once arrived, a 19th HRC representative will guide all personnel into the Camp Humphreys Reception Center, take accountability, and provide a welcome brief.
-All USFK-affiliated personnel and new arrivals will be entered into the Defense Biometric Identification System (DBIDS).
-All Permanent Change of Station (PCS) personnel upon arrival will also immediately be entered into the Electronic Military Personnel Office (eMILPO).
-19th HRC will collect a copy of the military orders to Korea, amendment to orders, and copy of the DA Form 31 (new arrival into country).
+Once arrived, a 19TH HRC representative will guide all personnel into Maude Hall, take accountability, and provide a welcome brief.
+All Permanent Change of Station personnel will immediately be found and arrived into IPPS-A, including deferring, curtailing, and/or extending dates to satisfy the appropriate tour length.
+19TH HRC will collect a copy of the military orders to Korea, amendments to orders, and a copy of the absence form (or DA Form 31).

 Public transportation in Korea is very easy to use.
 There are several buses and public transportation options that service USAG Humphreys.
 Travel to and from Incheon Airport for TDY or leisure travel use the Incheon Airport Express Korean Public bus.
-It stops in front of the K6 bus stop right outside the Pedestrian Walk-in Gate and travels six times a day to both Terminals.
-The cost is approximately $14 each way.
+It stops in front of the K6 bus stop right outside the Pedestrian Walk-in Gate and travels six times a day to Terminal 1 and Terminal 2.
+The cost is approximately ₩17,750 one way.

-Public bus #20 departs from the walk-in gate also and connects the base to The Seoul Subway, Korean Bullet Trains (KTX) and Super Rapid Trains (SRT), as well as several hospitals and the Pyeongtaek Bus terminal.
-The fare is approximately $1.30¢.
-From Incheon, you can take the subway to the Seoul Station and transfer to Subway Line 1 getting off at the Pyongtaek Station.
-From there you will transfer to the #20 bus that will drop you off in front of the Walk in Gate.
+Public bus #1220 departs from the walk-in gate also and connects the base to The Seoul Subway, Korean Bullet Trains (KTX) and Super Rapid Trains (SRT), as well as several hospitals and the Pyeongtaek Bus terminal.
+The fare is approximately ₩1,500.
+From Incheon, you can take the subway to the Seoul Station and transfer to Subway Line 1 getting off at the Pyeongtaek Station.
+From there you will transfer to the #1220 bus that will drop you off in front of the Walk in Gate.